martdegraaf/martdegraaf.github.io/src/blog/content/about.md

   hiddenInSingle: true # hide on single page
 ---

 {{< profile >}}

+## Introduction

+Hi, I'm Mart de Graaf, a passionate software engineer and cloud architect specializing in Microsoft technologies.
+With years of experience in building scalable and secure cloud solutions, I've dedicated my career to mastering the Azure ecosystem and modern DevOps practices.

+I share my knowledge and experiences through this blog, where I write about technical challenges, solutions, and best practices I encounter in my daily work.
+Whether it's troubleshooting complex Azure issues, implementing new features, or exploring innovative approaches to software development, I believe in learning by doing and sharing those learnings with you.

-Mart de Graaf is a hardworking software geek sharing his ideas, solutions, and hobbies.
-He is enthusiastic about .NET solutions, Azure DevOps, and Azure solutions.
-Mart is working for [4Dotnet](https://www.4dotnet.nl/), a consulting company in the Netherlands.
+> Mart is working for [4Dotnet](https://www.4dotnet.nl/), a consulting company in the Netherlands.
 At home, he is a father to his four children.
-{{</ profile >}}

 ## Core values